Six Consultants: Dr Paul Mead, Dr Fiona Dallas, Dr Amer Hayat, Dr Andrew Bow, James Shawcross and Dr Jen Adam.

 Kidney patients require the highest level of nursing skills.
 The unit has specialist nurses trained in anaemia management, pre-dialysis education, peritoneal home care, haemodialysis, critical care and transplantation follow-up.
 Patients have access to other essential and highly skilled members of the Renal Team, which includes specialist dietitians, pharmacist support and our own social workers.

-The consultant's have eleven outpatient clinics each week, six in Carlisle, three in Whitehaven one at Penrith's New Hospital and one at Cockermouth Community Hospital.
+The consultant's have sixteen outpatient clinics each week, 12 in Carlisle, four in Whitehaven one at Penrith's New Hospital and one at Cockermouth Community Hospital.
 They care for over 1700 patients, who attend on a regular basis to monitor their condition.

 Chronic Kidney Disease Nurses (CKD)